Pinchmill Lower School

 13 May 2005.

-It was during the Second World War that felmersham and Radwell began fund raising for a village hall but the fund stagnated.
+It was during the Second World War that Felmersham and Radwell began fund raising for a village hall but the fund stagnated.
 With the proposed replacement in the early seventies of the village school a unique opportunity presented itself for a joint venture, whereby the new facility would combine the new school with a village hall.
 Fund raising within the community provided the village share of the £86,000 building costs and the school and village hall opened in September 1974.
 Taking the name Pinchmill from the archipelago of islands in the River Ouse, the school was named Pinchmill Lower School.

 Link to Pinchmill School